 Rituals of Bakr Id

 Bakr-Id is celebrated from the tenth to the twelfth day in the Islamic month of Dhul Hijjah.
 Every year, while pilgrims to the Mount of Mina make animal sacrifices as part of the pilgrimage rituals, Muslims the world over celebrate Bakr-Id in a similar fashion.

-Bakr-Id is celebrated all over India with much fervour, as it is in the rest of Islamic world.
+Bakr-Id is celebrated all over India with much fervor, as it is in the rest of the Islamic world.
 The name Bakr-Id, however, is most popular in India.
 In Arabic, the feast is usually referred to as Id-ul-Azha or Id-ul-Zuha.